 The two ladies visited the Estonian Academy of Arts.
 Photo: VNA

-The Estonian Academy of Arts is the only public university in Estonia offering higher education in fine arts, design, architecture, media, visual studies, arts and culture, cultural heritage and conservation.
-It is the country's leading centre of innovation in visual culture and currently has over 1,100 students enrolled and is taught by 89 Professors, Associate Professors, teachers and lecturers from Estonia and abroad.
+The Estonian Academy of Arts is the only public university in Estonia that offers higher education in fine arts, design, architecture, media, visual studies, arts and culture, cultural heritage and conservation.
+It is the country's leading innovation centre for visual culture and currently has over 1,100 students enrolled and is taught by 89 Professors, Associate Professors, teachers and lecturers from Estonia and abroad.

 The two ladies visited the Tallinn University of Music and Ballet.
 Photo: VNA

-Tallinn University of Music and Ballet is a merger of three famous and long-standing music and ballet schools in Estonia: Tallinn High School of Music, Tallinn Ballet School and Tallinn Georg Ots Music School.
+Tallinn University of Music and Ballet is the merger of three famous and long-standing music and ballet schools in Estonia, including Tallinn High School of Music, Tallinn Ballet School and Tallinn Georg Ots Music School.
 The school offers study programs in classical music, modern music, ballet...

 The two ladies visited the Tallinn University of Music and Ballet.
 Photo: VNA